The DFCR Leadership Team

 Brian Muraresku, JD (Executive Director, Counsel, and ex officio Board member) graduated Phi Beta Kappa from Brown University, with a concentration in Latin, Greek and Sanskrit.
 He earned a law degree from Georgetown University and was admitted to the New York Bar in 2005.
 His interest in social justice was sparked while working with Sudanese refugees for the United Nations agency in Cairo, Egypt.
 As a law student, he argued and won political asylum for a Guinean woman in federal immigration court.
 Muraresku then went on to successfully secure the permanent residence of a Colombian mother and her three daughters under the Violence Against Women Act, later assisting the repatriation of a Panamanian girl under the International Child Abduction Convention.
 Prior to his appointment as the founding Executive Director of DFCR, Muraresku served as a senior attorney for the Inter-American Development Bank in Washington D.C., where he structured and negotiated microfinance transactions for underserved communities across Latin America and the Caribbean.

 Laura Baird (Web Designer and Developer) is the owner of Laura Baird / Studio B, based in Philadelphia, PA.
-Ms. Baird specializes in web and print communications solutions for small to mid-size businesses and cultural organizations.
+Ms. Baird specializes in marketing solutions for small to mid-size businesses and cultural organizations.
 Ms. Baird holds degrees in electrical engineering from Duke University and graphic design from Mercer County Community College.